New York LLC Law: Reporting Beneficial Owners in NY

 New York has implemented a significant change in its laws governing Limited Liability Companies (LLCs).
 This new reporting requirement in the State of New York is aligned with the Federal government's efforts to enhance corporate transparency through FinCEN's Beneficial Ownership Information Reporting (BOIR) and the Corporate Transparency Act (CTA).

-Overview of the New York LLC Law
+What is the New York LLC Law?

 As of January 1, 2026, New York LLC’s will need to comply with new state regulations designed to increase transparency in business operations.
 The new “LLC” law in New York mandates that LLCs disclose beneficial ownership information to New York Department of State.
 This new reporting requirement mirrors the federal requirements established by FinCEN under the Corporate Transparency Act but it has many distinctions that LLC’s formed or registered in New York should take into account.

-The Corporate Transparency Act (CTA) and FinCEN’s BOIR
+What You Need to Know About the Corporate Transparency Act (CTA) and FinCEN’s BOIR

 The Corporate Transparency Act was enacted to combat financial crimes and enhance corporate transparency in the United States.
 This federal legislation mandates that most corporations, LLCs, and similar entities formed by filing with the Secretary of State in their state of incorporation must report their beneficial owners to the Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).
 Beneficial owners are individuals who ultimately own or control an LLC or Corporation, either directly or indirectly.